chriskpeterson/vuepress2/docs/case-studies/admin-guide-redesign.md

 ### Example From the Previous Guide

-The following is an example of the previous topic on server-based do not disturb.
-Imagine a customer wanting to configure server-based do not disturb.
+The following is an example of a feature topic set from the previous guide.
+As a customer, if my goal is to configure server-based do not disturb, I'll spend unnecessary time figuring out what to do.

 ![Previous Administrator Guide consistent](https://chriskpeterson.github.io/vuepress2/public/admin-guide-rewrite/dnd-concept.png)